Academic Peer Advisors

 Academic Peer advisors are available to meet individually with students to address specific questions about the course registration process and academic resources, as well as assist in the development of time management, study skills, and exam preparation strategies, and provide academic resources and referrals as needed.

 Peer advisors are available during New Student Orientation to help students prepare for individual meetings with faculty advisors, and maintain a regular presence in the residence halls during the academic year.
-To schedule a meeting, email all of us at peeradvisors@wesleyan.edu or browse through our bios below.
+To schedule a meeting, fill out this short Google Form, email all of us at peeradvisors@wesleyan.edu, or browse through our bios below and email a specific peer advisor.

 kktripician@wesleyan.edu